 - some jobs to have strict nationality entry requirements

-- strong opportunities for continuing professional development (CPD) and working abroad.
+- strong opportunities for continuing professional development (CPD)

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.